 The highlight of a trip to Ondurusa Rapids is negotiating these torrents, passing through the looming zebra mountains and crossing the section of the river known as the 13 Rapids.
-Experience the only waterfall in Namibia, Ruacana Falls.
-It stands at 120 m high and can get 700 m wide when in a flood.
-Visit nearby Epupa Fall to take photos of this landmark, about 135 kilometres downstream from Ruacana, formed by a trail of cascades stretching nearly two kilometres.
+Experience the only true waterfall in Namibia, Ruacana Falls, standing 120 m high and reaching 700 m wide when in a flood.
+Visit nearby Epupa Falls (meaning ‘the spray’), a much smaller flow of water, to take photos of this landmark formed by a trail of cascades stretching nearly two kilometres.

 Find the highest peak in the Baynes Mountains.
 The Otjihipa Mountains in the north form an oasis in a sea of brown, mauves and reds- the eastern boundary of the Marienfluss Valley.
 View the very dry Hartmann Mountains, despite being closer to the sea’s salty mists which float over them.
 Head north of the Hoarusib River to discover flat koppies.

-Only about 16 000 people live in Kaokoland – an empty, spacious region.
-The Himba people, descendants of the Herero who migrated further south in the 18th century, move around to find grazing for their cattle and goats and still live according to ancient traditions.
 Relax in quiet hot water springs at Warmquelle and maybe pop into the historical Sesfontein Fort which is named after the six fountains found nearby.
-Date palms at the fort were planted by German police officers who came to stop the elephant and rhino poaching, as well as smuggling of weapons.
+Date palms at the fort were planted by German police officers who came to stop elephant and rhino poaching, as well as the smuggling of weapons.